Learn About Social Security Benefits for Surviving Children

 Survivors benefits for your children will be available if you earn enough Social Security credits before you pass.
 You usually become eligible for Social Security retirement benefits after you have completed 10 years of work and paid Social Security taxes.
 However, limited senior SS benefits for surviving children may still be available for your family if you have accumulated at least six credits before you pass.
 The maximum amount of survivors benefits your children can receive varies greatly depending on the amount of Social Security Credits you have earned, your children’s ages and whether or not you received Social Security or government benefits before your passing.
 Social Security benefits for surviving children are usually equal to or lesser than 180 percent of the base benefit rate.
 If the monthly benefits paid to your family ever exceed this amount, the benefit amount will be recalculated to fit the maximum quantity limits set by the government.
 In addition, approximately 75 percent of your Social Security base benefits rate will be allotted to your surviving children on a monthly basis.

 Survivor Social Security benefits for your children are limited to the Social Security benefits amount you would have received if you were still alive.
 This means that they will not receive more than the Social Security benefits you would have received if you were still living, and it will not exceed the amount of Social Security credits you received from working.
 The Social Security credits required for survivors benefits will depend heavily on your age when you die.
 Although any of your family members can be eligible for survivors benefits, the amount will depend on the overall credits you earned before your passing.
 Your credit amount, age and additional benefits will determine your base benefit rate and the monthly amount your surviving children will receive.
 Calculating the senior survivors benefits available for your children can be very difficult, especially if you have accumulated more credits.
-For detailed instructions on how to calculate your base benefit rate, you can download our comprehensive guide.
+For more information, download our comprehensive guide.